-289 miles • Benton Mackaye Trail • Georgia, Tennessee & North Carolina
+289 miles • Benton MacKaye Trail • Georgia, Tennessee & North Carolina

 Download our guide to access the Benton MacKaye Trail map, tracks, waypoints, and comments!
 Climb mountains through green forests, splash across trout-filled rivers on the Benton MacKaye Trail.